luxonis/depthai-hardware/docs/source/pages/ffc-cameras.rst

 ****************************

 Raspberry Pi sells a `number of camera modules <https://www.raspberrypi.com/documentation/accessories/camera.html>`__ that are compatible with the OAK FFC baseboards.
-RPi cameras can be connected to the FFC baseboard via the `UC-244 Adapter <https://shop.luxonis.com/products/oak-ffc-uc244-2>`__.
+RPi cameras can be connected to the FFC baseboard via the `RPi Camera Adapter <https://shop.luxonis.com/products/oak-ffc-2rpi-tbd>`__.

 .. list-table::
    :header-rows: 1